basho/basho_docs/source/languages/en/java/cookbooks/fetchingdata.md

 The third takes an instance of your POJO class with a String field annotated with @RiakKey which contains the key.
 Again, the &lt;T&gt; is inferred from this and you are returned a FetchObject&lt;MyPojo&gt;.

 If you do not provide a ConflictResolver, an instance of [DefaultResolver&lt;T&gt;](http://basho.github.com/riak-java-client/1.1.0/com/basho/riak/client/cap/DefaultResolver.html) is provided.
 This is actually not really a resolver at all; it throws an exception if siblings are present.
 If you do not provide a Converter, the [JSONConverter&lt;T&gt;](http://basho.github.com/riak-java-client/1.1.0/com/basho/riak/client/convert/JSONConverter.html) is provided.
 This Converter uses the Jackson JSON library to deserialize your POJO from JSON stored in Riak.
-For an example of implementing a customer converter that uses a different serialization library, check out [[using a customer converter|Using-a-custom-Converter]].
+For an example of implementing a customer converter that uses a different serialization library, check out [[using a customer converter|Riak Java Client Custom Converter]].

 The following example demonstrates the use of these interfaces and your own POJO.
 These are the same implementations we use for our [[Advanced Examples for storing data in Riak|Riak Java Client Storing Data#advanced]] and model a game "leaderboard" system.